Elarson649/elarson649.github.io/_posts/2020-06-17-final-project.md

 ![Image test]({{ site.url }}/images/Macygray-itry.jpg 'I Try (to make good features for modeling!)')

-I also wanted to c**ompare the potential one-hit wonders to the music landscape at the time of the song's release**.
+I also wanted to **compare the potential one-hit wonders to the music landscape at the time of the song's release**.
 To avoid data leakage, I compared each one hit wonder to the previous year's top 100 songs via the Billboard year-end charts.
 These year-end charts are based off a song's position and longevity on the weekly charts from the entire year.
 I used a [dataset](https://github.com/walkerkq/musiclyrics) that already had the lyrics of the top songs.
 After adding in audio features and genres via Spotify's API, I developed three metrics to measure how similar a song was to other music popular at the time!

  * **Genre score**, or genre popularity.
 This is defined as a count of how many songs' artists from the year-end chart from the prior year had the same genre as the one-hit wonder's artist (e.g. the potential one hit wonder was country and 15 songs on the prior year's year-end charts were country, so the genre score is 15 points).
 I only looked at the genre with the highest score if the song's artist had multiple genres.